 A more detailed version for each year group provides specifically focused objectives and expectations for English and Maths, and all other subjects, key skills are highlighted for each challenge.
 Some of the challenges are more in depth than others and as the curriculum is develops, we are constantly evaluating, reviewing, adapting and updating, so that we achieve the best outcomes possible for our children.

-More information about what the children will be doing during the current half term, including ‘WoW’ experiences, can be found by following the link at the bottom of this page.
+More information about what the children will be doing during the current half term, including ‘WoW’ experiences, can be found by following the Long Term Curriculum Plan link at the top of the page or more information about different Year Groups can be found on the link at the bottom of this page.

 An overview of the end of Year Group Expectations for Reading, Writing and Maths are provided below: